-SEBI notified the SEBI (Prohibition of Insider Trading) Regulations, 2015 to strengthen the legal and enforcement framework aligning India regime with the international best practices prevailing in this regard.
+SEBI notified the SEBI (Prohibition of Insider Trading) Regulations, 2015 to strengthen the legal and enforcement framework aligning Indian regime with the international best practices prevailing in this regard.

-A Company Secretary, being a professional, and most importantly being a compliance officer plays a pivotal role in a company to prevent Insider Trading by establishment of policies and procedures in this regard.
-This lesson will enable the students to have the basic understanding of the Insider trading regulations in India, the disclosures required to be made under these regulations by the company, employee, directors, promoters, etc. the duty of compliance officer, Model Code of Conduct, Code of Corporate Disclosure Practices, the Penal provisions prescribed for Insider Trading by the SEBI.
+A Company Secretary is one such go-to professional who plays a pivotal role in a company to prevent Insider Trading by establishment of policies and procedures in this regard.
+This lesson will enable the students to have the basic understanding of the Insider Trading Regulations in India, the disclosures required to be made under these regulations, the duty of compliance officer, Model Code of Conduct, Code of Fair Disclosure Practices, the Penal provisions prescribed for Insider Trading by the SEBI.

 The practice of Insider Trading came into existence ever since the very concept of trading of securities of a company became prevalent among the investors worldwide and has now become a formidable challenge for investors all over the world.
+The growing magnitude of the world's securities markets in the past decades has further raised the concerns of the securities market regulators across the globe.